Highlights of the Program

 REearthable®

-• Assessing how small-format plastics bypass sorting systems, undermining real-world recyclability outcomes today
+• Assessing how small-format plastics bypass sorting systems, undermining real-world recyclability outcomes

 • Aligning sustainable material adoption with manufacturing continuity, regulatory readiness, and long-term brand value